-OK, so the title may sound ridiculous – could there be a more first world problem?
+This may sound ridiculous – could there be a more first world problem?

 But people who are still earning and working full time should generally be putting idle cash balances to work, preferably into productive real assets (either shares or property).
 You want your money to be working hard for you, not slacking off taking fag breaks, reading The Sun and wolf whistling inappropriately at passing women.

-People fear the feelings of loss and regret they will experience if they buy equities and the market then falls.
+People fear the feelings of loss and regret they will experience if they buy shares and the market then falls.
 As a result, they swap the chance of a short term loss with likely long term profits (equities) for the certainty of a long term loss (cash).

-As a result of inflation and tax, the purchasing power of cash is reduced every year.
-If you are lucky it will happen slowly – the real value of your cash will shrink over time like an ice sculpture at a party.
+The purchasing power of cash is falling every day as a result of inflation and tax.
 2% annual inflation halves the real value of £100 in approximately 36 years.
 5% annual inflation halves the real value of £100 in approximately 14 years.

 Here’s the problem.
-The return on cash currently provides insufficient compensation for the risks you are running.
+The return on cash provides insufficient compensation for the risks you are running.
 Let me put that a simpler, cruder way.
 If you sit in cash, the government is gonna screw you.

 This is nothing new.
 In 1945 Britain had accumulated huge debts to fight the second world war.
 Government debt to nominal GDP peaked at 240%.
 Over the next 35 or so years, governments ran policy to engineer inflation.
 In 1974, retail price inflation peaked at 26%.
 Unpleasant as this was, it worked.
 Government debt to nominal GDP fell below 30% in the early 2000s.